AntonioFasano/BloomR/src/bloomr.beta.md

 Value
 -----
-If `use.xts=FALSE`, a list where each element is the historical data of a security as a data frame.
+If `use.xts=FALSE`, a list of character matrices, where the first column, named "date", has the observation dates, the second column, named after the field, has field values.
+The list names are the tickers.
+Empty time series are returned as NULL.
+If all time series are empty a list of NULLs is returned.

-If `use.xts=TRUE` and `merge.xts=FAlSE`, a list where each element is the historical data of a security as an xts object.
+If `use.xts=TRUE` and `merge.xts=FAlSE`, a list of xts objects, where the xts index has the observation dates and its data column, named after the field, has field values.
+The list names are the tickers.
+Empty time series are returned as NA.
+If all time series are empty a list of NAs is returned.

-If `use.xts=TRUE` and `merge.xts=TRUE`, an xts oject where where each column is the historical data of a security.
+If `use.xts=TRUE` and `merge.xts=TRUE`, then when:
+A) There is at least one non-empty TS, an xts object is returned, where the index has the observation dates and columns, named after the tickers, have field values.
+Empty time series are returned as a NA column for the related xts ticker.
+B) All time series are empty a vectors of NAs of the same length as the queries tickers is returned.

 Example